 This usually results in cancellation of your student visa because satisfactory attendance and progress is a condition of your visa.

-Students who do not comply with the conditions of their visa (for example, by failing too many courses) will receive a breach notice from the University.
-If this happens, you have 28 days to report to the Department of Immigration and make submissions about the breach and the circumstances that led to the breach.
+Students who do not comply with the conditions of their visa (for example, by failing too many courses) will receive a notice from the University that their enrolment may be cancelled.
+If this happens, you need to contact the Department of Home Affairs as soon as possible to explain what has happened and explore your options, or leave Australia while your visa is still valid.

 Students who owe money to the University will also be denied: